Stunner/App-Update-Tracker/README.md

 App-Update-Tracker
 ==================

-AppUpdateTracker is a simple, very lightweight iOS library intended to determine basic user behavior such as:
+AppUpdateTracker is a simple, very lightweight iOS library intended to detect basic user behavior such as:

 - when the user launches the app for the first time
 - when the user opens the app after updating, and from which version the user updated from